 Kidneys act as a filter in the human body.
 The main function of a kidney is to discard waste elements and excess fluid from the body.

 Kidney stones are small “pebbles” of salt and mineral in the urine.
 The most common symptom is severe pain.
 Most stones pass on their own, but medical procedures are used to remove some kidney stones.
 Most kidney stones are calcium-type.
 They form when the calcium levels in your urine change.
-In the excretion process calcium particles or crystals are accumulated on kidney walls as they are hard to dissolve.
+In the excretion process, calcium particles or crystals are accumulated on kidney walls as they are hard to dissolve.
 Over the years because of this deposit, the size of the stone increases and starts giving problems in the renal system.
-It is a known fact that dehydration makes you sick and as such, Lack of sufficient drinking water often results in kidney stones.
+It is a known fact that drinking plentiful water every day is important to prevent dehydration.
+If your body is dehydrated, it will result in kidney stones.
 Other factors include genetic predisposition, eating habits, climatic and social conditions, gender, etc.

 What is hard water?